The Crit'Air anti-pollution vehicle sticker

 Since 1 January 2023, all Crit'Air 5 vehicles or vehicles without a sticker have been subject to traffic restrictions in Low Emission Zones.
 In some cities, Crit'Air 4 vehicles are also affected.
 Several cities also offer passes to allow occasional drivers to visit the city centre a limited number of times during the year.

-Here is a summary of the measures in force (or soon to be introduced) in each of France's 11 Low Emission Zones:
+Here is a summary of the measures in force in each of France's 11 Low Emission Zones:

-• In Paris and Greater Paris, the ban on Crit'Air 3 cars will apply from 1 January 2025 at the latest (in addition to Crit'Air 4, 5 and non-classified vehicles already subject to restrictions).
+- In Paris and Greater Paris, the ban on Crit'Air 3 cars is due to apply from 1 January 2025 (in addition to Crit'Air 4, 5 and non-classified vehicles already subject to restrictions).
+However, exemptions have been introduced.
+Vehicles with a Crit'Air 3 sticker will be able to drive in the EPZ at weekends.
+Occasional drivers will also be able to travel in Paris and the zone concerned up to 24 times a year if they have a ‘24-hour pass’.

-• In Marseille, Crit'Air 4 cars will be banned from 1 January 2024.
+• In Marseille, Crit'Air 4 cars are banned since 1 January 2024.
 Crit'Air 3 vehicles will no longer be allowed to circulate within the ZFE perimeter after 1 January 2025.

-• In Toulouse, all Crit'Air 4, 5 and non-classified vehicles have been affected by the traffic restrictions since 1 January 2023.
-Crit'Air 3 cars will be able to continue driving after 2024.
+• In Toulouse, all Crit'Air 4, 5 and non-classified vehicles have been affected by the driving restrictions since 1 January 2023.
+However, a ‘Pass ZFE’ allows access to the area concerned 52 days a year.
+Crit'Air 3 cars can continue to drive.

--In Nice, Crit'Air 5 and non-classified passenger cars have been affected by the restrictions since 1 January 2023.
-However, Crit'Air 4 and Crit'Air 3 vehicles will be able to continue driving.
+• In Nice, Crit'Air 5 and non-classified passenger cars have been affected by the restrictions since 1 January 2023.
+However, Crit'Air 4 and Crit'Air 3 vehicles can continue to drive.

 For more information on the Low Emission Zones, travellers are invited to consult the government's website